Babak70/Projector_network/README.md

 # Hardware-requirements
 Our costum-scripts have been executed on an NVIDIA GTX 1080 Titan GPU.
 Be advised that execution of the code without GPU-backed machinces (CPU only) considerably increases the convergence time.

+# Data repository

+Two versions of dataset one with 1k examples and the other with 20k examples are provided which can be found here and here.

+# How to run the codes?

 # Reference
 If you use this code, please cite the following paper: arXiv version: https://arxiv.org/abs/1907.00126